nealsonS/eTA_LLM_Chatbot/chatbot/README.md

-### LLM (in 'llm' folder)
-Currently uses Lab 6's OpenAI for LLM (do 'nano .env' to find OpenAI key.

-## huggingface_embeddings (folder)
-Different scripts to test performance of Huggingface embeddings.
-These were not reused in final version

-## openai_cookbook (folder)
-Different scripts to test performance of OpenAI embeddings.
-This method was not reused in final version

 ### Course Materials (organized in 'organized_course_materials' folder and all together in 'all_course_materials' folder)
 Primary: NIH Principles of Clinical Pharmacology Course Materials